Lucille Whipper: Personal life

 While attending Talladega College, Whipper married her first husband, who died shortly after they got married.
 His death forced Whipper to move back to Charleston and provide for her infant son while teaching at public high schools.
 In 1957, Whipper married Reverend Benjamin Whipper, who later died on June 13, 1998, at 85 years old.
 Benjamin Whipper had 5 children from a previous relationship, and Lucille Whipper had one child from a previous relationship.
 When they got married, their families blended and they had one child together.
 The Whipper's sent all seven of their children to college.
 One of their children, Seth Whipper, followed in Whipper's footsteps and served as a representative in the South Carolina House of Representatives.

 Whipper's husband, Benjamin, was a prominent member of the church.
 He was a pastor at two Charleston churches (Charity Baptist Church and St. Matthew Baptist Church) for nearly five decades.
-In addition, he became a prominent member of the National Baptist Convention USA Inc where he became well aquaninted with some of the most influential baptist's in the nation.
+In addition, he became a prominent member of the National Baptist Convention USA Inc where he became well acquainted with some of the most influential baptist's in the nation.
 Like her husband, Whipper was also involved with the church.
 For example, Whipper served as a faculty member of the National Congress of Christian Education.
 In addition, Whipper was president of the Women's Educational and Missionary Convention of South Carolina.